Equity Release Horror Stories

 Early Repayment Charges

-Early Repayment Charges are levied when a borrower decides to repay their loan before it comes to the end of the term.
+Early Repayment Charges are levied when a borrower decides to repay their loan before it reaches the end of its term.

 No Inheritance for Your Family